Home » Blog » Do you struggle to pick out important information?

 I’ve always found it hard to give people key pieces of information – the highlights.

 I particularly noticed it during my corporate career – I wasn’t diagnosed autistic and ADHD at the time.
+On so many occasions, my managers asked for just the information they needed to know.

+I’d give all the info – as much detail as I had.
 Moreover, I thought that if I just said it really quickly, it wouldn’t take up as much time, and the person/people could pick out what they needed.

 Fast forward to post-diagnosis, and I realised my neurodivergent brain couldn’t pick out what information was important.
+I still struggle to this day.

 I find it incredibly difficult to filter information and decipher what’s important.

+Have you experienced the same thing?
 How do you deal with it in the moment?

 I’ve come to realise I can’t.

 If I’m put on the spot, I now accept that I’m not able to filter information in a way that gives a specific person only what I believe they need to know.
+Why?
+Because I don’t know what they need to know.

 If that’s something you grapple with, maybe you’d like to try the following…